neuroapps/teleagents/README.md

 # 🚀 NeuroApps AI Agent Development Guide

-Welcome to **NeuroApps**, the AI Skills Marketplace!
+Welcome to **NeuroApps**, the AI Agents Marketplace!
 This guide explains how to **create, format, and submit your AI agent** for deployment in our ecosystem.

 ---
 ## **📌 1.
 Prerequisites**